“Only the man who crosses the river at night knows the value of the light of day.”

 - Character of Riverbed: Riverbeds are uneven.
 Before crossing assess the riverbed for potential snags and holes.
 If the water is surging, murky and full of large debris, then either bide your time or look for an alternative crossing.

-- Patience: Once the river has been scoped for potential crossing points, if you and/or your group are still having serious doubts as to the feasibility of a ford, it is wiser to be patient, set up camp and wait until conditions improve.
+- Patience: Once the river has been scoped for potential crossing points, if you and/or your group are still having serious doubts as to the feasibility of a ford, it is usually wiser to be patient, set up camp and wait until conditions improve.
 Water levels can drop as dramatically as they rise.
-As Ralph Waldo Emerson once wrote: “Adopt the pace of nature: her secret is patience.”

 PREPARATION FOR CROSSING

 - Protection: In addition to your backpack liner (e.g. a large plastic bag with which you line the inside your pack), it is a good idea to have all of your electronics and any other valuables safely stored inside smaller sealable plastic or “dry” bags.
-Before crossing, tie off your pack liner with a knot or thick rubber band; if sealed correctly, the trapped air will act as a buoyancy aid in case of a worst case scenario (assuming you have decided against jettisoning your pack; see Two Options below)
+Before crossing, tie off your pack liner with a knot or thick rubber band; if sealed correctly, the trapped air will act as a buoyancy aid in case of a worst case scenario (see below).

 - Unbuckle: Unbuckle your sternum strap and hip belt.
 Slightly loosen your shoulder straps.
 Not too much, as this could add to instability.
 If a fall occurs, you need to be able to either quickly release your pack or hold it against your chest for buoyancy purposes.
 The one place you do not want it is against your back, where it will act as a weight in dragging you down.